Mickie James Talks WWE Women’s Revolution, Her Country Music Career, And Chasing Dreams

 CL: Oh, very cool.

 MJ: Yeah, I know, I’m so excited.
-She’s like, ‘You’re going to come out and dance with me, aren’t you?’
-And I’m like [Laughing], ‘No, I guess—yes.’
+She’s like, “You’re going to come out and dance with me, aren’t you?”
+And I’m like [Laughing], “No, I guess — yes.”
 But it’s amazing.
 And I wish I knew more, like, I wish I spoke the language because the language is dying off.
-The Native American population is such a small part of the United States these days, it’s like four percent of America.
+The Native American population is such a small part of the United States these days, it’s like 4 percent of America.
 It’s great to now have that federal recognition, our tribe is still waiting on ours, but that awareness and just to remind people that we are the first nation of the United States, and yet, we’re almost like the forgotten nation.

-CL: Yeah, it’ tragic.
+CL: Yeah, it’s tragic.
 It’s heartbreaking, and it’s heartwarming hearing you talk about your heritage, and it’s good that you can be involved with that and spread awareness.

 MJ: Yeah, thank you.